abaez/ta-rust/README.md

 *   module: *.rs, massive list of snippets, and API reference to all crates.
 *   build: using cargo to make a build of a project.
 *   lint: Basic lint support. (rustfmt ftw!)
-*   autocomplete: An autocomplete working!
+*   autocomplete: A custom autocomplete AND racer support!

 #### To Do:
-*   autocomplete: level up the autocomplete to use [Racer][3].
 *   unit test: somehow get unit test integrated better.
 *   rustdoc: Make some rustdoc integration as well, while we at it.
+*   user definitions: Get Racer to also do user definition reference lookup.
 *   Make this module the damn bloody best way to code in Rust.

 ### REQUIREMENT
 *   Rust >= v1.7.0 (rev: [a5d1e7a][a5d1e7a])
 *   Textadept >= v8.4
+*   (optional) [racer][3]
 *   (optional) [textadept ctags][6]
 *   (optional) [rustfmt][2]